 Change tables are not always accessible.
 I would say your chances of finding one in a restaurant was just as challenging as it is in Canada.
 I found them at most museums and attractions, but not elsewhere.
 Shamelessly, I changed my baby whenever and wherever I needed.

-Next time, I’d just bring my own diapers.
-I really struggled to find diapers in Walter’s size.
-In a grocery store in the Naples train station, I finally found a bigger selection and I found Walter’s size (size 4).
+Next time, I’d just bring my diapers.
+I struggled to find diapers in Walter’s size.
+In a grocery store in the Naples train station, I finally found a bigger selection, and I found Walter’s size (size 4).
 Earlier the little corner stores only had a few dusty expensive options.
-I bought size 5 diapers in desperation and made them work.
+I bought size five diapers in desperation and made them work.
 Thankfully, this cloth diaper mama had brought her diaper covers and was able to make it work.

-If you have a trick, fi there is something I’m missing on the diapers in Rome quest, drop a comment.
+If you have a trick, if there is something I’m missing on the diapers in Rome quest, drop a comment.
 Let me and others know!

 General Life Hacks in Rome

 Rome is super walkable.
 We walked everywhere all the time.
-It takes some time to get your bearings, but if you get a map on your phone you’ll master it.
+It takes some time to get your bearings, but if you get a map on your phone, you’ll master it.
 We walked to and from the Vatican, 40 minutes away.
-Stop a couple times for gelato and you are good.
+Stop a couple of times for gelato, and you are good.

 There are public water fountains EVERYWHERE.
 I bought a case of water, and then filled up my water whenever I saw a spout.
 It’s the most amazing cold refreshing water.
 You can’t go wrong.
 Better than whats in the taps and better than whats in the bottle.
 If you are even smarter, just bring a reusable water bottle and fill it up on the go.
 Don’t buy water in Rome.
 That’s a rookie mistake!

-Always order an expresso at the end of the meal.
+Always order an espresso at the end of the meal.
 It’s the only way.
 It truly makes a world of digestive difference.
 I always felt better, and I always hated the expresso.
-But do as the Italian’s do, and drink an after meal digestive – a shot of expresso.
+But do as the Italian’s do, and drink an after-meal digestive – a shot of espresso.

 Always eat chocolate for breakfast.
 It’s a must.
 Again, do as the Italians do and eat a chocolate croissant.
 You only live once.